berlioz-the/berlioz/docs/cli.md

 Outputs the deployment versions.

 The result of this command can be used to downgrade/upgrade to a particular version using [run](#run) command.

-## dns get

-Returns configured service domain name for the deployment.

-## dns set

-Sets service domain name for the deployment.

-Used for service endpoints where dns is turned on.

 ## endpoint